siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

 ## Conclusion

-We still have a long way to go to provide great user experiences, but we can take steps to improve them.
+The web still has a long way to go to provide great user experiences in terms of performance and can take the following steps to improve.

 First, you cannot improve performance unless you can measure it.
-A good first step here is to measure your site using real user devices and to set up real-user monitoring (RUM).
-You can get a flavor of how your site performs with Chrome users with the [CrUX dashboard launcher](https://rviscomi.github.io/crux-dash-launcher/) (if your site is in the dataset).
-You should set up a RUM solution that measures across multiple browsers.
+A good first step here is to measure your website using real user devices and to set up real-user monitoring (RUM).
+You can get a flavor of how your website performs with Chrome users with the [CrUX dashboard launcher](https://rviscomi.github.io/crux-dash-launcher/) (if your website is in the dataset).
+You set up a RUM solution that measures across multiple browsers.
 You can build this yourself or use one of many analytics vendors' solutions.

 Second, as new features in HTML, CSS, and JavaScript are released, make sure you understand them before implementing them.
 Use A/B testing to verify that adopting a new strategy results in improved performance.
 For example, don't lazy-load images above the fold.
 If you have a RUM tool implemented, you can better detect when your changes accidentally cause regressions.

-Finally, until we have a better metric for interactivity, optimize for both FID (field/real-user data) and TBT (lab data).
+Finally, until there is a better metric for interactivity, optimize for both FID (field/real-user data) and TBT (lab data).
 Take a look at the [proposals](https://web.dev/better-responsiveness-metric/) for new metrics and participate by providing your own feedback.

 What did you find most interesting or surprising?
 Share your thoughts with us on Twitter ([@HTTPArchive](https://twitter.com/HTTPArchive))!